ctran93/Modern-Portfolio-Optimization/README.md

 ### Getting Data

-Raw market data was collected from Yahoo Finance with the function: tq_get(get = "stock.prices").
+Raw market data was collected from Yahoo!
+Finance with the function: **tq_get(get = "stock.prices")**.
 Quantitative data collected with this function include volume, opening, highest, lowest, closing, and adjusted price for every individual security on every trading day.

 Example: Collected data for NYSE: SNAP on Mar 09, 2021.